garrandall/popular-music-data/tracks/shambala-three-dog-night.md

 Everyone is lucky, everyone is so kind
 On the road to Shambala

-Ah, ooh, yeah
+Ah, oh yeah
 Yea, yeah, yea, yeah, yeah
-Ah, ooh, yeah
+Ah, oh yeah
 Yeah, yeah, yeah yeah, yeah

 How does your light shine